We are pleased to be one of a small number of UK universities selected to be part of this Tier 4 visa pilot.

 - Tier 4 Maintenance Requirements PDF:289) – either of fee payments and/or maintenance

-- Original documentary evidence of the qualifications listed on the CAS
+- Documentary evidence of the qualifications listed on the CAS

 - A Secure English Language Test (SELT) certificate for those students who English language is below CEFR B2

 - If you are applying from inside the UK: evidence of academic progression

 As part of the pilot you do not need to submit academic qualifications or evidence of funds.
 However, the Home Office may ask for your documents as part of a spot check.
 You will not get your visa if you cannot provide the relevant documents when asked.

 If you choose to submit documents not required for this pilot, your application will be processed as a normal Tier 4 visa application.
 If your documents then do not meet Tier 4 requirements, your application may be refused.

 A Confirmation of Acceptance of Studies (CAS) is an electronic document confirming our sponsorship of you to study in the UK.

 You will need a new, valid CAS each time you apply for a Tier 4 visa.